tonywhatever/deb_build4skippy/Debian-Recipe.md

 ---Start of i386 Instruction

-Edit first ./deb_build4skippy-main/debian/control by changing the line "Architecture: amd64" with "Architecture: i386" (no quotes) and save the file.
+Edit first ./deb_build4skippy-main/debian/control by exchanging the line "Architecture: amd64" with "Architecture: i386" (no quotes) and save the file.
 That is all.

 ---End of i386 Instruction